aryarm/varCA/README.md

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.

 # dependencies
-We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipelines.
+We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipeline.
 Otherwise, you must manually install the dependencies listed in the [env files](envs).
-We also provide the option of executing the pipelines in a Docker container using `singularity`.
+Although currently untested, we also provide the option of executing the pipeline in a Docker container using [`singularity`](https://sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps).
 Just provide Snakemake with the `--use-conda --use-singularity` flags when you execute it.
 Unlike with the previous method, having `conda` installed on your machine is not a requirement for this option, since it will be installed automatically in the Docker container.

 # files and directories